homearanya/active-escapes/src/pages/tours/pondo-hopper-hiking-trail.md

 activityTour:
   image: ../../img/generic/pp-pondohopper-500.jpg
   tagline: Pondo Hopping
-  title: A Slackpack in Pondoland
+  title: Pondo-Hopper Slackpacker
   description: "This trail is along the same 3 or 5 day route as the Pondo-Explorer, but is a fully supported and catered trail where all bedding & meals are catered for and your luggage is transferred from camp to camp by vehicle.
 A great option for groups who'd like to have the planning & logistics taken care of."
 destinationTour:
   image: ../../img/generic/pp-pondohopper-500.jpg
   tagline: Pondo Hopping
-  title: A Slackpack in Pondoland
+  title: Pondo-Hopper Slackpacker
   description: "This trail is along the same 3 or 5 day route as the Pondo-Explorer, but is a fully supported and catered trail where all bedding & meals are catered for and your luggage is transferred from camp to camp by vehicle.
 A great option for groups who'd like to have the planning & logistics taken care of."
 ---